shinyquagsire23/monado/doc/changes/misc_features/mr.739.md

 ---
+- mr.743
 ---
-More work on the Windows port: fix timing, waiting, sleeping.
+More work on the Windows port: fix timing, waiting, sleeping, handling the message queue.